- Dr Nathan Coombs

 - By appointment but generally Wednesday 3-5pm (during term time)

-Convener and Co-lecturer: Digital Markets and Society PGSP11465
+Course organiser and co-lecturer: Digital Markets and Society PGSP1146

-Convener and Co-lecturer: Sociology 1B: The Sociological Imagination: Private Troubles, Public Problems SCIL08005
+Course organiser and co-lecturer: Sociology 1B: The Sociological Imagination: Private Troubles, Public Problems SCIL08005

 PhD in Political Theory, Royal Holloway, University of London